Privacy Policy

 Children

-BlurPOV is intended for general audiences.
-Because the app does not collect personal data, there is no children's data to protect against misuse on our side.
+BlurPOV is intended for general audiences and is not directed at children under 13 (or under 16 in the EEA and UK).
+We do not knowingly collect personal information from children, and the ads served in BlurPOV are configured for general audiences only.
 If you are a parent or guardian using BlurPOV to redact footage that includes a minor, the redacted output stays under your control on your device.

 Security